 Education in Norway is mandatory for all children aged six to 16.
 Education is guaranteed by the Norwegian state and is thus free at public schools.
-However, most schooling actually begins when the child turns one, and gets placed in a barnehage, or daycare.
+However, most schooling actually begins when the child turns one and is placed in a barnehage, or daycare.

 It is important to apply for a spot in the barnehage as soon as possible, as many have long waiting lists.
-A child’s barnehage is tied to their residential neighbourhood, but there are hundreds in the city, often situated in the suburbs.
-The government gives residents Kontantstøtte until children are three to help pay for barnehage.
+A child’s barnehage is tied to their residential neighbourhood.
+The government gives residents Kontantstøtte (family allowance) until children are three to help pay for barnehage.

 The school year in Norway runs from late August to mid-June the following year.
 The juleferie (Christmas holiday) from mid-December to early January divides the Norwegian school year into two terms.
 Children also have a vinterferie (winter break) and a påskeferie (Easter break).
 The school day usually finishes at 3pm and parents are free to leave work to pick up children from school.

 Public schools in Norway